-Checking and packing your food is one of the activities on Saturday evening at Wye Marsh (see photo).
-The process takes place in the Community Room and starts by setting up two buffet tables end-to-end and laying out the food in the order that you will consume it, starting with Saturday morning, working through to the next Saturday morning.
+Checking and packing your food is one of the activities on Saturday evening at basecamp (see photo).
+The process starts by laying out the food in the order that you will consume it, starting with Saturday morning, working through to the next Saturday morning.
 We recommend spreading the snacks throughout the week, usually packed with the breakfast for each day.
 All the dry goods, spices and cleaning supplies go with Monday's dinner.

-Once everything is layout and checked, it's time to start packing:

-Since Sunday's dinner and the two Saturday breakfasts are eaten in basecamp, they should be put in a box, clearly marked with your crew number and set aside. (we recommend taking Friday dinner on the trail, just in case your expedition gets extended by bad weather)
+Once everything is layout and checked, it's time to start packing: Since Sunday's lunch, Sunday dinner, and the two Saturday breakfasts are eaten in basecamp, they should be put in a box, clearly marked with your crew number and set aside.